supree98/greenbus/README.md

 # bluebus-app
-Blue Bus app helps to book the bus and reach the destination.
+BlueBus helps you find out the best-trusted buses that make your journey smooth!